The Urbz: Sims in the City

 The Urbz: Sims in the City is a 2004 life simulation video game developed by Maxis and published by Electronic Arts for the Game Boy Advance, GameCube, PlayStation 2, Xbox, and Nintendo DS.
 It is the third Sims game for consoles, and the second not to be released for Microsoft Windows, after a planned PC port and sequel were both cancelled due to mediocre sales.
 The next release for consoles and handhelds was the console port of The Sims 2.

 For the console versions of the game, music group The Black Eyed Peas provided several music scores which were translated into Simlish; they also appeared as guest Urbz in the game.
-The Game Boy Advance and Nintendo DS version has its own storyline, which is a sequel to the handheld version of The Sims Bustin' Out (2003).
+The Game Boy Advance and Nintendo DS versions have their own storylines, which are a sequel to the handheld version of The Sims Bustin' Out (2003).

 Plot

 The Urbz: Sims in the City takes place in Urbzville.
 There are nine groups, each with unique styles and Sims.
 The aim of the game is to build "Rep" with allied Sims to gain popularity and access to VIP and other groups.